HollyT85/QuizProject2/README.md

 I created my Wireframes on the online site [Lucidchart](https://www.lucidchart.com).

 I wanted my design to be the same across all devices (just adjusting for screen size) and, as such, there is only one set.
+I wanted the format to be simple and easy to understand and not cluttered and over-complicated.

 <u>Home</u><br>